 4. Kawagoe, Saitama

-Affectionately known as “Little Edo,” this bustling city is only a 30-minute train ride from Ikebukuro (45 minutes if you leave from Shinjuku).
+Affectionately known as “Little Edo,” Kawagoe is a bustling city that’s only a 30-minute train ride from Ikebukuro (45 minutes if you leave from Shinjuku).
 Once there, take the charmingly retro Co-Edo loop bus (¥500 for a day pass) to reach the main attractions in style and to get discounts at some of the shops.
 Highlights include the Kurazukuri (old storehouse) district, where you’ll find one of the area’s most famous landmarks, the Toki no Kane (Bell of Time) tower.
 Find Kashiya Yokocho (Penny Lane Alley) nearby, lined with quaint sweet shops and cafes.
 Head further out to avoid the crowds and to explore a slew of serene temples and shrines.

 When to go: End of July